AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 >----- Here is how I would explain what makes code easy to change to someone new to coding. -----

 Writing a code easy to change means that each noun and verb, class and method names are choosing carefully so the understanding of the project is easy.
 TDD is a way to help to produce a code easy to change.
-Refactoring is a moment to specifically be careful at how easy the code is to be changed.
-Also, a good documentation, starting with an accessible README and a few diagram greatly help a software developer in front of a new code.
+Refactoring, respecting DRY and Single Responsibility principles ,is a moment to specifically be careful at how easy the code is to be changed.
+Also, a good documentation, starting with an accessible README and a few diagrams greatly help a software developer in front of a new code.

 What helps is to get insights and input from general best practices and linters.
 Then to correct every part of the code so we make sure the collective understand of what is good is applied.
 Another way to guarantee this is to have our own code reviewed so we get feedback, also review someone else code, so we can understand what is not helpful to understand the code.

-Another main point is to make sure we manage dependencies in our code, meaning that if one part of the code changes, the rest still works.
+Another main point is to make sure we manage dependencies in our code, meaning that if one part of the code changes, most of the rest still works, and if it does not work, a test is present to highlight where the problem is.

 ---
 >----- Here is how I would use dependency injection in Ruby. -----